 - Afternoon Session: We will join a mixed style/afro Cuban dance company and get to photograph them both while performing and individually.
 Salsa is not the only dance in Cuba, Rumba and other afro-cubano dances also prevail.

 Day 7 (Feb 20)

-- Morning Session: We will meet with the sales rep of a local business making humidors.
-You will see how they are made and get an opportunity to photograph the workers as they hand craft these wooden products within their factory settings.
+- Morning Session: We will visit a local humidor business, where we will see how the humidors are made and be able to photograph the workers as they hand craft these wooden gems within their factory settings.

 - Afternoon/Evening: Begin transfers to airport

 - Flights & Visas